Load Bearing Wall Removal Cost

 Building Regulations & Planning Permission for Removing a Load Bearing Wall

-If you are removing a load bearing wall you won’t usually need planning permission; however, you will need building regulation approval.
+If you're removing a load bearing wall you won’t usually need planning permission, but you will need Building Regulation approval.

 Do I Need a Party Wall Agreement?